AnthonyPoirier74/holbertonschool-shell/permissions/README.md

 9 Adds a script that sets the mode of the file hello to this:  -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello 10 Adds  a script that sets the mode of the file hello the same as ollehs mode 11 Adds a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed
+12 Adds a script that creates a directory called "my dir" with permissions 751 in the working directory"